RTGS-Lab/rtgs-lab-tools/issues.md

 ---

--data/metadata/diagnostics parsers should be updated so multi indexed data like PORT_V and PORT_I are broken out

-**Analysis**: The data parsers are not properly handling multi-indexed data structures.
-Data like PORT_V and PORT_I (which likely have multiple indices/channels) are being treated as single entities instead of being broken out into their component parts.

-**Scope**: Update the parsing logic to properly handle multi-indexed data structures.
-This likely involves updating the data parsing rules to recognize and separate indexed data into individual components.

-**Effort**: Medium - Requires understanding the data structure patterns and updating parsing logic.
-May require changes to data storage schema as well.

----

 -extract tool BETWEEN query is not inclusive of current time, should get data through current time instead of stopping at 00:00:00 of current day